Everything you need to know to plan your trip to Itacaré, Bahia: where it is, how to get there, what to do, and much more.

 11 – Iemanjá Beach Club at Pontal Beach

 On the strip of sand where the Contas River meets Pontal Beach is the Iemanjá Beach Club.
-A hut with a structure of beds and hammocks for relaxing, drinks, snacks, and events that range from forró to electronic music parties.
+A hut with beds and hammocks for relaxing, drinks, snacks, and events ranging from forró to electronic music parties.

 The place is really chill and has a beautiful view mixing the scenery of the river and the sea, which gets even better with the sunset.